BLACK LIVES MATTER.

 - If you were at a birthday party, would you insist they celebrate you because “all birthdays matter?”

 Also, if you are going to say “All Lives Matter,” then you have to stick by it.
 You don’t get to pick when all lives matter.
 They either do, or they don’t.
 If you say “All Lives Matter,” then don’t demonize Muslims.
 If you say “All Lives Matter,” then don’t treat all immigrants like illegals and criminals.
 If you say “All Lives Matter,” then don’t say gay people should burn in hell.
 If you’re going to say “All Lives Matter,” don’t celebrate children being held in cages, or say they had it coming because they were brought here by parents trying to escape death.
+If you say All Lives Matter, then what are you doing to help anyone in crisis?
+Victims of sex trafficking?
+Children in foster care?
+Indigenous women being raped and murdered?
+The children being held in cages?
+The homeless veterans?
 You don’t get to choose who matters and who doesn’t.
 You cannot say All Lives Matter unless you truly mean it.

 Next.
 BLUE LIVES MATTER